 A NUMBER OF National Archive documents that were recalled by the Department of Health some years ago paint a stark image of Ireland’s attitude towards unmarried mothers and their children in the past.

-A request was submitted by TheJournal.ie to see the documents after it was discovered that a number of files were missing from the archive and had not yet been returned following the state inquiry in child sex abuse in the 1990s.
+A request was submitted by TheJournal.ie to see the documents after it was discovered that a number of files were missing from the archive and had not yet been returned following the State inquiry into child sex abuse in the 1990s.

-One letter from the Board of Public Assistance in one county to the health minister in the 1940s stated that there was two women “in trouble” and they were seeking a directive from the minister in relation to the issue.
+Among the archives is a letter from the Board of Public Assistance in one county to the health minister in the 1940s to tell him about two women “in trouble” and to seek a directive.

-The letter states that “on inspection” it was discovered that one of the women was pregnant and was refused entry to England on that basis.
+The letter stated that the pair had wanted to travel to England but that ”on inspection” it was discovered that one of the women was pregnant and refused travel to England on that basis.